Best TV for RVs: Enjoy Your Favorite Shows or Movies on the Road

 Light-emitting diode (LED) televisions are typically much thinner than their LCD counterparts.
 This is due to the placement of lighting around the screen’s edges.
 Their design also makes them more efficient and provides a higher quality resolution and a wider range of color, yet this also makes them a bit more expensive.

 Supersonic has been manufacturing TVs and mobile electronics for 30 years out of Commerce, Calif.
 A few of its products are portable DVD players, speakers, cameras, and LED and LCD televisions.
-One of its top-rated TVs is the Supersonic Portable Digital LED TV.
+One of its top-rated TVs is the SuperSonic SC-2412 LED Widescreen HDTV.

 TV for RV Pricing